 Boulders Resort & Spa

 Boulders Resort & Spa, a casita-style resort, is tucked away in the high Sonoran Desert foothills of North Scottsdale.
 The resort offers a variety of outdoor activity options, but one you won’t want to miss is rock climbing with instructor Rico Riley on the hard-to-miss boulders surrounding the property.

 Surrounded by Sonoran Desert, Four Seasons is steps away from nature.
 The resort holds daily guided nature walks and Zen hikes up the moderate Pinnacle Peak Trail.
 You’ll feel refreshed as you sit on your private terrace overlooking the lush grounds, boulders and mountain peaks in the distance.

-Float down the Lower Salt River in a kayak with Arizona Outback Adventures, taking in the breathtaking views of four mountain ranges.
+Float down the Lower Salt River in a kayak with REI Co-op Experiences, taking in the breathtaking views of four mountain ranges.
 While kayaking, you might even encounter wildlife in their natural habitat, including wild horses, bald eagles and bobcats.

 Hiking at McDowell Sonoran Preserve

 The McDowell Sonoran Preserve is the fourth largest urban preserve in the world.
 With over 225+ miles of trails, you can find one that suites everyone in your group.
 You’ll be up close and personal with stunning Sonoran Desert plants, including the famous Saguaro cactus.

 If you’re a thrill-seeker, explore the desert’s rugged terrain in an ATV or UTV, or let someone else do the driving and take a Hummer Tour!
 Stellar Adventures offers tours daily and you’ll cover many miles of desert in just two hours.